-Superior's Executive Vice President and Chief Financial Officer is a woman and a named executive (see page 47).
+Superior's Executive Vice President and Chief Financial Officer is a women and a name executive (see page 47).

 Communications and reporting

 We're committed to providing timely, full, true and plain disclosure of all material information about Superior, in compliance with legal and regulatory requirements.
 We disseminate good news and bad news on a timely basis so all stakeholders are kept informed and the investment community maintains realistic expectations.